 There is no assurance whatever that we will gain this state of being by dying and going to Heaven.
 God does not like mixtures, and so we will go with people who are like us.
 Perhaps this will not be pleasing to us.

 We may picture entering a city like Oz, a Neverland where the mountains are made of ice cream and the trees are lollipops.
-Such is our mythology.
+That is our mythology.
 Actually, the spirit world is much like our own.
-The one good part of dying, if we have been a decent person, is meeting friends old and new.
+One good part of dying, if we have been a decent person, is meeting friends old and new.

 The Israelites had to fight to get to the entrance to their Land of Promise.
 After they arrived at the entrance, they had to fight city by city in order to make their home in Canaan.

-Now, what about once we die and enter the spirit world.
-If the type of the Israelites and their possession of Canaan applies to us Christians, then we will have to fight to maintain our righteousness, love, joy, and peace after we die.
+Now, what happens after we die and enter the spirit world?
+If the type of the Israelites and their possession of Canaan applies to us Christians, then we will need to fight to maintain our righteousness, love, joy, and peace after we die.
 This probably will be true also when we return with the Lord Jesus and work at the task of installing the Kingdom of God on the earth.

-When you think about it, the army of saints that returns with the Lord, as we see in the nineteenth chapter of the Book of Revelation, will have to fight to maintain their righteousness, love, joy, and peace.
+When you think about it, the army of saints that returns with the Lord, as we see in Revelation chapter 19, will need to fight to maintain their righteousness, love, joy, and peace.